Klaus Schwab: The Great Reset and conspiracy theories

+In June 2020, accompanied by a video message from the then-Prince of Wales, Charles, Schwab launched the Great Reset, a five-point plan to enhance sustainable economic growth following the global recession caused by the COVID-19 pandemic lockdowns.
+Its stated objective is to support recovery from the global pandemic in a manner that emphasises sustainable development.
+According to Schwab, the intention of the project is to reconsider the meaning of capitalism and capital.
+While not abandoning capitalism, he proposes to change and possibly move on from some aspects of it, including neoliberalism and free-market fundamentalism.
+The 'Great Reset' has also been the target of several conspiracy theories, which heavily overlap with related conspiracy theories concerning the 'New World Order', Qanon, and COVID-19.

+In August 2025, Schwab founded the Geneva-based Schwab Academy, through which he publishes a book series on the Intelligent Age.

+In Popular Culture

+Klaus Schwab appears in The Fire Rises, a mod for the video game Hearts of Iron IV.
+He is playable as the leader of the European Union (which transforms into the World Government).
+The mod allows you to implement Agenda 2040, a fictional dystopian version of Agenda 2030.

 Controversies

 Salary level and lack of financial transparency

 While Schwab declared that excessively high management salaries were "no longer socially acceptable", his own annual salary of about one million Swiss francs (about US$1.2 million) has been repeatedly questioned by the media.
 The Swiss radio and television corporation SRF mentioned this salary level in the context of ongoing public contributions to the WEF and the fact that the Forum does not pay any federal taxes.
 Moreover, the former Frankfurter Allgemeine Zeitung journalist Jürgen Dunsch made the criticism that the WEF's financial reports were not very transparent since neither income nor expenditures were broken down.
 Schwab has also drawn ire for mixing the finances of the not-for-profit WEF and other for-profit business ventures.
 For example, the WEF awarded a multimillion-dollar contract to USWeb in 1998.
 Yet shortly after the deal went through, Schwab took a board seat at the same company, reaping valuable stock options.